 ATJ Internship Program

-The Access to Justice Internship Program provides a unique opportunity for law students to participate in a summer internship with non-profit providers of civil legal services in rural areas.
+The Access to Justice Internship Program provides a unique opportunity for law students to participate in internships with non-profit providers of civil legal services.
 These internships educate students about the civil legal needs of low-income people in underserved communities and provide future lawyers with skills to address these problems.
-The Summer 2015 ATJ Internship application period is open until March 31, 2015.
+Students can apply for stipends for fall, spring, or summer internships.
 Visit our ATJ Internship Program page to learn more and apply.

 The Commission believes that educating law students about access to justice issues should be a fundamental component of their education.
 Minor curriculum changes can be easily made to highlight access to justice issues.
 For example, law school curriculum tends to describe cases in which the litigants are represented by a lawyer on each side.
 Discussing the same legal principle by using a case that involves an indigent litigant or a self-represented litigant opens the door to a conversation on access to justice issues.
 Students begin to think about what it would be like for someone to navigate the judicial system without an attorney or without the funds to pay the cost associated with filing the law suit.
 We regularly seek out and promote innovative ways to bring access to justice issues to students.